Sunday, 25 October 2020

 Holly Lawford-Smith, a university lecturer, and one of the other speakers, was also banned by Twitter for breaching community rules on “hateful conduct” by “misgendering” someone who had been harassing her.

-All of these bans of women – on a platform that is infested with some of the worst of humanity – are the result of mass campaigns of reporting and, any halfway competent journalist, would have at least wondered why it is that, someone of JK Rowling's considerable clout has not been, and will not be banned, despite even greater mass reporting by trans activists.
+All of these bans of women – on a social media platform that is infested with some of the worst of humanity – are the result of mass campaigns of reporting and, any halfway competent journalist, would have at least wondered why it is that, someone of JK Rowling's considerable clout has not been, and will not be banned, despite even greater mass reporting by trans activists.

 8. What about the focus on the group’s links to right-wing libertarian MP and free-speech advocate, David Seymour of the ACT Party?